 Leadership Summit archive

-An archive of the April 6 webcast is available for viewing at the United Methodist Leadership Summit website.
+Archives of the April 6 webcast are available for viewing:

 Wenner said she hoped the summit was just the beginning of discussions about how the church can better fulfill God's vision.